synaptics-astra/doc/quickstart/build_image.rst

 .. warning::

     During the initial preview, access to Synaptics Astra software is protected with authentication.
-Before performing these steps ensure you have successfully logged in as described in the :ref:`release notes <v0.0.1>`.
+Please follow the instructions in the :ref:`release notes <v0.0.1>` to setup an environment that works with authentication.

 .. note::